Speech Therapy: What to Expect and How to Ask for What You Want

 “I personally am very glad that I was able to sit in and observe my husband’s speech therapy.
 It proved invaluable to me, as I would be the one to support him in his therapy at home.
 I learned so much from his Speech Therapist and was able to truly see where my husband was struggling.
 I can now recognize his frustration when he has trouble and we work through it.” – Theresa Romijn, wife of a stroke survivor

 Why All the Tests?

-Speech-language pathologists (SLPs) often have to administer standardized tests to determine their clients’ eligibility for speech therapy.
+Speech-language pathologists (SLPs) or Speech-language therapists (SLTs) often have to administer standardized tests to determine their clients’ eligibility for speech therapy.
 They also need to gather baseline data, to learn what the clients can do before starting speech therapy, and to know where to begin.